 National Buddy Walk® Program: Walk Together for Down Syndrome

 NDSS founded the Buddy Walk® in 1995 to spread our mission of promoting the value, acceptance and inclusion of people with Down syndrome at the local level.
 The National Buddy Walk® Program has grown from 17 Walks in 1995 to over 250 Buddy Walks expected this year.
-Last year, over 295,000 people participated in a Buddy Walk® and over $11.75 million was raised to support both local and national programs.
+Last year, over 305,000 people participated in a Buddy Walk® and over $12 million was raised to support both local and national programs.
+Last year, our first international Buddy Walk® in Turkey took place in Istanbul, along with Walks in Tokyo, Japan; Auckland, New Zealand; Freeport, Bahamas; Port of Spain, Trinidad and Tobago as well as across Canada.
 Most Buddy Walks take place in and around October in celebration of Down Syndrome Awareness Month.

 Find a Buddy Walk® near you!

 2014 Times Square Video: Get in on the Action

 Every year, NDSS reminds the world in a big way about the gifts that people with Down syndrome bring to their communities through a special video presentation on a jumbo screen in the heart of the Times Square.

 The Times Square Video presentation kicked off Down Syndrome Awareness Month on the morning of the NDSS Flagship Buddy Walk® in New York City on Saturday, September 20.
 This year, our third-party volunteers chose over 200 photos from over 2,000 submissions for the Times Square Video.
 The featured photographs highlight children, teens and adults with Down syndrome working, playing and learning alongside friends and family.
 These collective images promote acceptance and inclusion, which is the foundation of NDSS and the National Buddy Walk® Program.
 Check out the video and share with your friends and family online!

 Watch the 2014 Times Square Video